where do ideas come from? | virtual book

 Like Karl, Poincaré tells stories of answers coming to him when he was no longer considering the question.
 And he welcomes it.
 He recognizes his subconscious mind as a vital actor in his work, a shrewd associate that finds a fresh lead while he rests.

 Poincaré then concludes something that Karl would’ve been mocked for saying: resting is productive.
 Not because it reenergizes you for more work, but because it is work.
 Rest releases the invisible thinker to explore and find what you haven’t noticed yet.
 You can feel this happening in the shower when novel ideas surface in your mind without prompt.
-And though we can’t steer our ambient thought, we can set the direction.
+And though we can’t steer our “ambient thought”, we can tell it what to think about.
+As Don Draper of Mad Men tells his protégé:

 Our train of thought springs into existence already in motion and it speeds between ideas connected by tracks in our mind.
 Though we cannot access the underlying web of knowledge directly, we experience the result of its traversal.
 And by training and ruminating on new ideas we integrate them into the network.
 This is why jazz musicians can fling out new melodies every night.
 A chord change played by the backing band illuminates melodic pathways carved into the musician’s mind during training.
 At the gig they just get behind their instrument and go for a ride.